 - Bring a Camera, wide-angle and telephoto lenses, tripod, cleaning cloths, comfortable camera bag.
 Your phone will work just fine.

 - Bring Shoes that you feel comfortable walking in all day.
 I do not recommend flip-flops or sandals. (trust me on this)

 What is Included:

-- The Price includes the tour, shared accommodations and flights to and from Havana leaving Fort Lauderdale, a taxi ride from and to the airport.
+- The Price includes the tour, shared accommodations, a taxi ride from and to the airport.

 - Price includes shared accommodations.
 If you’d like a room all to yourself, we have a single room supplement charge, please let us know.

 - Please, leave your photographer vest at home.
 The last thing you want is to be seen as an American photojournalist.
 You want to blend in as much as possible, as this will benefit your street photography shots and make you less intimidating when asking a local for their photo.